bcronje/docs/docs/management/ipfix.md

 ## Configuration

-To enable and configure IPFIX on your system, you will need to edit your Enclave configuration file.
+To enable and configure the Enclave Network Flow Metadata feature on your system, you will need to edit your Enclave configuration file.
 Follow these steps:

 ## Step 1: Stop the Enclave process